asynkron/gam-web/src/docs/concepts/message-delivery-reliability.md

 Every time an actor does not terminate by its own decision, there is a chance that some messages which it sends to itself are lost.
-There is one which happens quite easily in complex shutdown scenarios that is usually benign: seeing a `Akka.Dispatch.Terminate` message dropped means that two termination requests were given, but of course only one can succeed.
-In the same vein, you might see `Akka.Actor.Terminated` messages from children while stopping a hierarchy of actors turning up in dead letters if the parent is still watching the child when the parent terminates.
+There is one which happens quite easily in complex shutdown scenarios that is usually benign: seeing a `Terminate` message dropped means that two termination requests were given, but of course only one can succeed.
+In the same vein, you might see `Terminated` messages from children while stopping a hierarchy of actors turning up in dead letters if the parent is still watching the child when the parent terminates.